 Headhunters know when you don’t take the time to customize your submission, so you’re simply handing the job to someone else who cares enough about the job to go the extra mile.
 Showcase your skills that match the job description in your bullet points and erase the ones you don’t need.

 Delete the objective statement

 Objective statements are outdated and useless.
 Isn’t it blatantly obvious what your objective is if you’ve submitted yourself for the job?
 This format is archaic and so 1980s.
 While many resume templates still have it, you should replace it with a “qualification summary”.
 The top of your resume is prime real estate and should be able to tell a human resources manager what skills you have.
 Candidates only have 10 seconds to catch the attention of the employer before it’s deleted.

 Volunteer in your community

-Having volunteer experience on your resume is a fabulous way to get recruiters to notice you.
-It shows you genuinely care about others, and that sort of spirit is great for team-building.
+Having volunteer experience on your resume is a fabulous way to get recruiters and domestic staffing agencies to notice you.
+It shows you genuinely care about others, and that sort of spirit is great for team building.
 Better yet, it won’t cost you anything (but time) to do it, and it adds tremendous value to your application.